psrisuphan/4j3k/README.md

 ```

 The script prints per-sentence decisions, reports accuracy when `expected` labels are provided, and can export a CSV for downstream analysis.
+Default demo prompts now live in `sample_sentences.jsonl`; edit that file to tweak the built-in examples or pass a custom `.jsonl`/plain-text file through `--input`.

 ### 7. Next steps
 - Integrate the exported model directory into the browser extension packaging workflow.